fmagrini/bayesmaps/README.md

-# bayesmaps
-Accelerating MCMC with Transport map and INN
+# Accelerating MCMC with Optimal Transport and Invertible Neural Networks